danmann4/Misc/README.md

    This is a typical A/B case study where we are trying to make some conclusions about proportions and continuous variable distributions for an online dataset.
    This showcases our classic statistical tool set of power analysis, ANOVAs, post-hoc testing, etc.

+   ### Visualization Take Home
+   This is a generic take home example from Towards Data Science where we go about generating a fake dataset, then conduct some analysis on it.
+We are more focused on visualizing the data set for this example, and getting a feel for what we can make some clonclusions about.

    ### Spectral Processing